-In general, however, electric driving can be cheaper in the long term.
+In general, electric driving can be cheaper in the long term.
 Here are some points to consider:

 Ole Diepstraten